Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/dummyout.md

 The "dummyout" Command
 ------
+The "dummyout" command improves Stata's "tab(),gen()" in the following ways:
 * Dummyout accepts multiple variables and does not require a loop
 * Dummyout uses value label numbers to label generated dummies, instead of using the sequences that dummies are generated